 If you are unsure whether your website is mobile responsive, you can type your URL into Google’s Mobile-Friendly Test And or use their Mobile-Friendly Guide for some good tips on how to upgrade your site.
 Google already penalizes websites that do not have a mobile-friendly version of their site by giving them less visibility in search results when browsers are using mobile devices

 Bing's Mobile Friendliness Test Tool.

 Contact your web designer and ask them what needs to be done to make your website mobile-friendly.
 Also, RSH Web Services offers custom solutions to upgrade or even completely re-design your website to a responsive or mobile friendly.
-The technology we offer includes custom designs for different mobile devices, meaning you can have different content for tablets, cellphones or for desktops.
-In general the mobile market grows more and more each day, and regardless of the necessity of being Google compatible, It is important for any business owner to understand why you do not want a negative user experience of any visitor to a non-mobile friendly website.
+The technology we offer includes custom designs for different mobile devices.
+Meaning you can have different content for tablets, cellphones or for desktops.
+In general, the mobile market grows more and more each day.
+Regardless of the necessity of being Google compatible, it is important for any business owner to understand why you do not want a negative user experience, to a non-mobile friendly website.

 80% of Businesses are using a mobile device to make purchases.
 The development of mobile applications over the last several years has drastically improved usability and features.
 Many businesses have taken advantage of the technology to release custom branded apps that can serve as dedicated e-commerce portals.
 The vast majority of mobile users are now utilizing their mobile devices to make purchases on-line.

 More businesses understand the importance of mobile friendly websites to attracting customers and making sales.
 But still around 20% of websites are still not optimized for mobile use.
 An easy way to gain a competitive advantage is a mobile friendly website.